Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 - Resizable and draggable columns
 - Real-time clock
 - Displays the current version of Apache, PHP and MySQL
+- Safely restart the currently running Apache instance based on detected OS and setup
 - AJAX-powered system stats showing CPU Load, Memory Usage and Disk Space
 - Configuration page for quick and easy setup
 - Toggle PHP error handling and logging